soffes/blog/archive/cheddar/2012-06-25-announcing-gotham-in-cheddar-for-ios/announcing-gotham-in-cheddar-for-ios.markdown

 ---
-tags:
-- announcement
+title: Announcing Gotham in Cheddar for iOS
-- ios
+categories: announcement ios
 ---

-# Announcing Gotham in Cheddar for iOS

 We’re really proud to announce that Cheddar for iOS will feature [Gotham](http://www.typography.com/fonts/font_overview.php?productLineID=100008&path=head) by [H&FJ](http://typography.com).
 See a screenshot over [on Dribbble](https://dribbble.com/shots/618508-Cheddar-for-iOS-is-now-in-Gotham-by-H-FJ).